 To get there, a substantial amount of change needs to happen, spanning not just technology, but also skills, processes and culture in equal measure.
 The year 2020 will be key for companies to scale the hyperautomation curve to survive and succeed in the next decade

-Shailender Kumar is the regional managing director of Oracle India.
+Shailender Kumar is Regional Managing Director, Oracle India.
 The views in this article are his own.